pnp/sp-dev-fx-aces/samples/BasicCard-MonitorSecurity/README.md

 * This adaptive card extension is build for identity administors to review security risks and risky user from Viva Connection dashboard.
 * This also illustrates ability to use [identity protection](https://docs.microsoft.com/en-us/graph/api/resources/identityprotection-overview) graph api on top of the SharePoint Framework.
-* Dynamic data and demo data toggle option, and set maximum number of returned result from graph Api using property pane
+* Graph api data and demo data toggle option, and set maximum number of returned result from graph Api using property pane

 ## References